alexdimopoulos/PointCloudCity-Open3D-ML/README.md

 * [Inference with Intel OpenVINO](docs/openvino.md)

 ## Contribute
+**This repository is not being maintained but the code under /pscr_point_cloud_city/scripts can be used to process the Point Cloud City dataset for machine learning tasks.**

-There are many ways to contribute to this project through the original repo:
+There are many ways to contribute to the original project through:
 * https://github.com/isl-org/Open3D-ML/

-This repository is not being maintained but the code under /pscr_point_cloud_city/scripts can be used to process the Point Cloud City dataset for machine learning tasks.

-Please, **make your pull requests to the** [**dev**](https://github.com/isl-org/Open3D-ML/tree/dev) branch.
-Open3D is a community effort.
-We welcome and celebrate contributions from the community!

-If you want to share weights for a model you trained please attach or link the weights file in the pull request.
-For bugs and problems, [open an issue](https://github.com/isl-org/Open3D-ML/issues).
-Please also check out our communication channels to get in contact with the community.

 ## Communication channels